10 Christmas Customer Service Ideas for Festive Fun!

 As well as this fun idea, advisors at Sky were given a stocking and could choose items from a catalogue to go in to it.
 Advisors could choose up to £40 worth of gifts!

-For more great tips from Sky, read our article: 14 Fresh Ideas From the Sky Contact Centre
+If you want to find out more tips from Sky’s contact centre, read our article: 14 Fresh Ideas From the Sky Contact Centre

-The run-up to Christmas is actually a quiet time for MOO, after a busy November and Cyber Sale, so giving additional time off to agents to spend with family, or for last-minute Christmas shopping, is a great Christmas thank you for all their hard work.
+The run-up to Christmas is actually a quiet time for MOO, after a busy November and Cyber Sale, so giving additional time off to agents to spend with family or for last-minute Christmas shopping is a great way to thank them for all their hard work.

-The company has started a Little MOOsters Morning, where employees can bring their children to work for crafting, games and to meet Santa.
+MOO introduced a Little MOOsters Morning, where employees can bring their children to work for a day filled with crafting, games, and even a chance to meet Santa!
+It’s a fantastic way to create a family-friendly atmosphere at the office and spread extra festive cheer.

-Christmas is also a time for giving back to the local community, so MOO are running a coat drive for the homeless, filling holiday gift boxes for those less fortunate and donating to a local food bank.
+Christmas is also a time for giving back to the local community.
+To help make the season brighter, MOO runs a coat drive for the homeless, fills holiday gift boxes for those less fortunate, and makes donations to a local food bank.

-For more great tips from MOO, read our article: 19 Things We Learnt at the MOO Contact Centre
+For more great tips from MOO’s contact centre, read our article: 19 Things We Learnt at the MOO Contact Centre

 4. Ugly Christmas Jumpers and Photobooths

-It’s a nice idea to plan an “ugly Christmas sweater” day and to bring in a photobooth and provide some quirky accessories.
+It’s a fun idea to plan an “ugly Christmas sweater” day at the office!

-The team can then post the pictures on the intranet system or an online community group and ask everyone to vote for their favourite.
+The team can then post their photos on the intranet or an online community group and encourage everyone to vote for their favourite!

-The winner will get a token prize, like a mug filled with hot chocolate, while everyone can take home the photos, which will hopefully become great Christmas memories.
+The winner can receive a small token prize, like a mug filled with hot chocolate, and everyone can take home the photos as festive mementos.

 5. A Giant Advent Calendar